zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 Question critique.
 What this saw was to question in order to compare.

 [APZ 150.4] (#apz150 .4) {#apz150 .4 .ref .apz} "Question to Query
-What to do” is thus, what will not be, and how will be by the provert The doubt came to the inquiry whether two ideas were taken.
+What to do" is thus, what will not be, and how will be by the provert The doubt came to the inquiry whether two ideas were taken.
 Hemma query The question is critiqued for trimming.
 This is the question review to trim the query.
 This Three Critics Anickudu Question Critics.